blake1ward/scruffy/name-price.md

 <h2>COMING SOON!</h2>

-An eBook version of Tuff Luv will be available for name-your-own-price during mid-October!
+An eBook version of Tuff Luv will be available for name-your-own-price by the end of this week (Oct.
+16-21)!

 Enter your email below and hit ENTER and I'll send you an announcement the moment it is released.